 - 7) Manual Reset High Limit (Required by some codes) This control is required by ASME CSD-1 and some other codes.
 Install the high limit in the boiler supply piping just beyond the boiler with no intervening valves.
-Set the manual reset high limit as far above the operating limit setting as possible, but not over 240°F. Wire the control to break either the 120 VAC electrical supply to the boiler, or break the external limit connection shown in Section IX. - 8) Flow Control Valve (Required under some conditions) The flow control valve prevents flow through the system unless the circulator is operating.
+Set the manual reset high limit as far above the operating limit setting as possible, but not over 240°F. Wire the control to break the 120 VAC electrical supply to the boiler. - 8) Flow Control Valve (Required under some conditions) The flow control valve prevents flow through the system unless the circulator is operating.
 A flow control valve may be necessary on converted gravity systems to prevent gravity circulation.
-Flow control valves are also used to prevent flow in circulator zone systems through zones that are not calling for heat. - 9) Isolation Valves (Optional) Isolation valves are useful if the boiler must be drained, as they will eliminate having to drain and refill the entire system.

-- 10) Drain Valve The drain valve is shipped in the boiler parts bag.
-Install it in the 3/4" tapping on the left side of the boiler as shown in Figure 2.1.
-Alternatively the drain valve can also be located in an installer supplied tee at the return connection. - 11) Alternate Return Tapping Use the 1-1/4" nipple and cap provided loose to plug whichever return tapping is not used.
-(See Figures 7.1, 7.2, and "Left Piped Boilers" below).
+Flow control valves are also used to prevent flow in circulator zone systems through zones that are not calling for heat. - 9) Isolation Valves (Optional) Isolation valves are useful if the boiler must be drained, as they will eliminate having to drain and refill the entire system. - 10) Drain Valve The drain valve is shipped in the boiler parts bag.
+Install it in the tee under the circulator as shown in Figure 11b. - 11) Alternate Return Tapping An unplugged 1-1/4" return tapping is provided on the left side of the boiler (see "Piping for Special Situations" below).
+Use the nipple and cap provided to plug whichever return tapping is not used.
+Both the supply and return connections must be made on the same side of the boiler.